plexguide/Hunter-for-Sonarr/.github/listen.md

    - Removed CSS styles for `#low-usage-mode-indicator` from `low-usage-mode.css`
    - Low Usage Mode now runs silently without any visual indicator for a cleaner interface
    - All performance optimizations (animation disabling, timer throttling) still work as intended

-8. **Settings Header Area Height Reduction**:
+9. **Header Area Height Reduction (All Sections)**:
-   - Reduced the height free space in the settings header area by 50% for more compact layout
+   - Reduced the height free space in header areas by 50% for more compact layout across all sections
    - Changed `.content-section.active` padding from `20px` to `10px 20px` in `new-style.css`
+   - Reduced section header padding from `15px 0` to `7px 0` for all sections (Apps, Settings, Logs, History, Scheduling)
    - This reduces vertical spacing (top/bottom padding) by 50% while maintaining horizontal spacing
-   - Applies to all content sections including Settings, Apps, Logs, History, and Scheduling
    - Provides more screen real estate for content while maintaining proper visual hierarchy
+   - Applies consistently to Settings, Apps, Logs, History, and Scheduling sections